WAR MACHINE - Autonomous humanoid robot

 Power: 3S 18650 pack (12–18 cells), 10–15 Ah equivalent; swappable sled; fused rails and per-group current limiting.

-Duty profile (simulated): 10 m walk ≈ ~40 s, pick 300 g, 10 m return ≈ ~40 s, total ~90 s, ~75 mAh consumed per cycle at ~3 A average.
+Duty profile (simulated): 10 m walk ≈ ~40 s, pick 300 g, 10 m return ≈ ~40 s approximately in total ~90 s, ~75 mAh consumed per cycle at ~3 A average.

 Runtime envelope: Standby 10–20 h; moderate 4–7 h; heavy 2.5–3.5 h (est.).